sarahforzley/universal-docs/api/endpoints.md

 ## Cookies

-Request cookies are availablein APIs using the `$Cookies` variable.
+Request cookies are available in APIs using the `$Cookies` variable.
 The variable is a hashtable.
-To access a cookie, use the following syntax.
+To access a cookie, use the following syntax:

 ```powershell
 $Cookies['Request-Cookie']
 ```

-Request cookies can be sent back using the `New-PSUApiResponse` cmdlet.
+Send back request cookies with the `New-PSUApiResponse` cmdlet.
 Use the `-Cookies` parameter with a supplied hashtable.

 ```powershell
 New-PSUApiResponse -StatusCode 200 -Cookies @{